Love In Vain Acoustic - A Typical Robert Johnson Song Lesson

 Love In Vain chord structure is not too difficult, basically being A, D7 and E7,

 but he does use some interesting inversions probably learned from other blues men he encountered along the way, such as Son House.
-He starts offf with a D7 shape high up on the neck and proceeds to run down before changing to a long basic A shape, which he uses to continue the run down, ending in a standard E/E7 shape before starting to sing.
+He starts off with a D7 shape high up on the neck and proceeds to run down before changing to a long basic A shape, which he uses to continue the run down, ending in a standard E/E7 shape before starting to sing.

-The first two lines are sing over a long A and D7 chord.
+The first two lines are sung over a long A and D7 chord.
 After each line of verse, Johnson generally moves up the fretboard to play something a little more complex, which is more interesting for the listener instead of vamping away on the standard A bar boogie type thing.

 GENERALLY, HIS GUITAR PICKING IS SIMPLER AS HE SINGS,